camunda-community-hub/micronaut-camunda-platform-7/README.md

     }
 }
 ```

+You can now log in with "einstein" / "password".
+Note: the automatic creation of the admin user with the property `camunda.admin-user` conflicts with a read-only LDAP and must not be set!

 ## Custom Process Engine Configuration
 With the following bean it's possible to customize the process engine configuration: